-MA Forensic Psychology
+Forensic Psychology MA

-Students participate in a week at FDU’s campus in England for a special immersion in British Common Law – past and present.
+- Students have the option to participate in a week-long trip to FDU’s campus in England for a special immersion in British Common Law.

 - Online graduate school application.

 - A personal statement clearly explaining your fit for the program, your interests in forensic psychology, and your career goals.

 - Unofficial transcript(s) from all institutions attended.
 Applicants must have completed coursework in Introductory Psychology, Statistics, and Abnormal Psychology.
 Although there is no minimum GPA required, competitive applicants typically have a cumulative GPA of 3.5 or higher.
 Official transcripts to be submitted at a later date upon acceptance to the program.

 - Two letters of recommendation (preferably from professors, although one may be submitted from a supervisor from a practicum, internship, or research experience).

 To Apply Online

 - The deadline for submitting your online application is March 31st.

 - Official transcripts can be sent after acceptance to the program but must be submitted before July 15th.
 Letters of recommendation should be submitted via the online application; alternatively, they can also be sent via email to firstname.lastname@example.org or mailed to the Graduate Admissions Office.